paulwellnerbou/git-changelog/README.md

 # git-changelog

-A library and command line tool to extract all JIRA tickets out of commit messages between two GIT revisions and create a URL to the JIRA filter showing those commits in JIRA.
+A library and command line tool to extract a changelog out of commit messages between two GIT revisions.
+This changelog can be postprocessed and converted to either an human readable git changelog listing all commits, or a JIRA filter URL.

 ## How to build